MRC-Epid-it24/intake24/docs/survey/index.md

 ## Custom recall flow

-There is a number of places in the user flow where custom questions can be inserted.
-Custom questions are added to the _scheme_.
+There is a number of places in the user flow where custom prompts can be inserted.
+Custom prompts are added to the _scheme_.
 They can be inserted at the following points in the user flow:

 - Pre-meal
 - Post-meal